 An investment club is a group of people that buys and sells shares together on the stock market.

 Work out your gain

-You’ll get a written statement of your gains and losses (an ‘investment club certificate’) at the end of each tax year from the person who runs the club, eg its treasurer.
+You’ll get a written statement of your gains and losses (an ‘investment club certificate (PDF, 212KB)’) at the end of each tax year from the person who runs the club, for example its treasurer.